AskMeAgain/Event-Meshinery/README.md

 * Create a complete [event diagram](https://github.com/AskMeAgain/Event-Meshinery/wiki/Draw) to display your events and how they interact with each other, completely automated.
 * You can resume a process in case of error and you will start exactly where you left off (within bounds).
-* Automatic Prometheus Monitoring integration or all your tasks and their respective task queues.
+* Automatic Prometheus Monitoring integration of all your tasks and their respective task queues.
 * Complete **Spring** integration: 1-3 Annotations start everything, you only need to define the business logic and wire it together.